LincolnVR/vrc-headpat-counter/README.md

 ## <a name="OSC-Parameters-Setup"></a><b>OSC Parameters Setup</b>

-Your avatar will need the put your new parameters into your VRC OSC file.
+Your avatar will need your new parameters put into it's VRC OSC file.
 The file can be found in a path such as `C:\Users\your_user_name\AppData\LocalLow\VRChat\VRChat\OSC\your_user_id\Avatars` Each avatar has automatically created files for OSC parameters when it is first loaded.
 The files are named using that avatars ID.
 If this is not your first time building the avatar you will either need to do one of the two options:

 <b>Option 1 -></b> Manually add the parameters in the avatars OSC file.<br>
 <b>Option 2 -></b> Delete the OSC file associated with that avatar so that it will automatically generate a new one when you next load your avatar in game.